HarommelRabbid/RabbidMultiToolVita/README.md

 * **Rebuild database**: Self-explanatory yet again, triggers a database rebuild.
 Doing so wipes your bubble layout.
 It can be restored by using the aforementioned backup/restore app database option.
 * **Import Media**: Imports media to the database, meaning it can be accessed by using the system media apps.
 ### App Tools
-Once clicked, a list will show with all the apps installed, system apps present in the app database and official (not Adrenaline bubbles) PSP/PS1 bubbles.
-You can add a custom icon and livearea images to an app in the specified folder.
-This is not possible with system apps yet.
+Once clicked, a list will show with all the apps installed, system apps present in the app database and official (not Adrenaline) PSP/PS1 bubbles.
+You can add a custom icon and livearea images to an app in the specified folder aswell as change the app's name.
+This is not possible with system apps yet and not tested with any PSP/1 bubbles.
 ### Account Tools
 * Show account info: Self-explanatory, displays your PSN account info such as password or ID.
 * Back up PSN account: Backs up the current PSN account in a folder named after the current ID of your PSN account.